History, Ph.D.

 Seminar in Women's Studies

-In order for graduate students to be trained broadly in the discipline of history, the secondary or tertiary field should be clearly distinguishable as a separate field of study.
-Students may pick their secondary and tertiary fields from the bulletin fields.
+In order for graduate students to be trained broadly in the discipline of history, the secondary or tertiary disciplinary area should be clearly distinguishable as a separate area of study.
+Students may pick their secondary and tertiary areas from the the above listed major disciplinary areas

 Additional Information